anthonyeden/RESTful-Content-Syndication/readme.txt

 = 1.0.5 =
 * Prevent the same image being imported multiple times
-* Fix a pre-PHO 5.6 compatibity issue with the DOM manipulation class
+* Fix a pre-PHP 5.6 compatibity issue with the DOM manipulation class

 = 1.0.4 =
 * Add some handling of <audio> HTML5 tags, to convert them into [audio] shortcodes